NguyenCode123/GAME_CARO/README.md

 # GAME_CARO_HCMUS
-This  Game has  two modes, Player vs Player and Player vs Computer (easy and difficult) It's a simple game run on console
+This  Game has  two modes, Player vs Player and Player vs Computer (easy and difficult).
+It's a simple game run on console